 The primer layer color weight.

 The color of the primer layer.

 The primer layer follows an Oren-Nayar reflection model with surface roughness.
 A value of 0.0 is comparable to a Lambert reflection.

 The color the specular reflection will be modulated with.
 Use this color to 'tint' the specular highlight from the base coat layer.

-Specular Color: White (rollover image to view red)
+Specular Color: White (default).
+Rollover image to view orange.

 Connect a ramp shader here to modulate the specular reflection from the base coat depending on the viewing angle.
 This can be used to mimic a pearlescent effect.

 Rollover image to view without ramp (solid color).
 The color changes depending on the viewing angle.